Bootstrap independence test for functional linear models: Bootstrap calibration vs. asymptotic theory

 On the other hand, taking into account that $||\Theta||^2=\sum_{j=1}^{\infty}{(\Delta(v_j)/\lambda_j)^2}$, one can use the statistic

 which limit distribution is not known.\\

 Finally, a natural competitive statistic is the one proposed throughout Section~2.3

-which we will denote by ``F--test'' from now on since it is the natural generalization of the well--known F--test in the finite--dimensional context.
+which we will denote by ``$F$-test'' from now on since it is the natural generalization of the well-known $F$-test in the finite-dimensional context.
 Another possibility is to consider the studentized version of \eqref{eq.t3}

 where $\hat{\sigma}^2$ is the empirical estimation of $\sigma^2$.\\